azavea/echo-locator/README.md

 ```
 ./scripts/manage createsuperuser
 ```
-Fill out the prompts for a username, email, and password.
+Fill out the prompts for a email, username (which MUST just be the same email) and password.

 ### Logging In